priyamnagar/Skip_gram/README.md

 ### Model description
 Code for the LSTM is provided in the notebook Word2Vec.ipynb.
 The model is created in the class named SkipGram.
 1. Model Structure
-     * We are using skip gram Word2Vec model with 300 dimension embedding layer followed by log_softmax
+     * We are using skip gram Word2Vec model with 300 dimension embedding layer followed by log_softmax.
-     * Cosine similarity is used to find words with similar context on each epoch
+     * Cosine similarity is used to find words with similar context on each epoch.

 2. Loss : Negative Log Likelihood Loss.